Gilbertine Renewal of the Ancient Observance

 During his seminary studies, Gilbert noticed the lack of religious orders for women.
 The established orders of men refused to take responsibility for women's branches.
 After ordination, and while acting as spiritual director to several young ladies, Gilbert gathered some of them into a monastery, gave them the Rule of St. Benedict, and the Order of Sempringham was born.

-In 1989, the Coordinator of Cloister Outreach--when inspired to open a particular volume of the Catholic Encyclopedia--discovered the Gilbertines and their story.
+In 1989, our CCMM Minister of Our Lady of the Cloister--when inspired to open a particular volume of the Catholic Encyclopedia--discovered the Gilbertines and their story.
 She thought the order's extinction a pity, and continued to research them.
 A voice spoke in her heart, and feeling God the Father's incredible desire for the Gilbertines to be renewed, she heard in spirit the following words:

 "In response to a materialistic world, the Gilbertines are to console Me with their austerity.
 The original Gilbertine Rite will be used.
 The canons and nuns will chant the office in monotone, out of austerity of sound.
 The monastery will be a miniature of the original Gilbertine oratory in Sempringham, England.
 The original habit will be retained".